How To Make An Allergic Reaction Compensation Claim – Free Legal Advice Guide To Allergic Reaction Compensation Claim

 The main reason for making claims would be that there was no warning of the possible side effects or that the product contained a particular ingredient that, had you known, you’d have avoided.

 If you’ve suffered an allergic reaction to dust mites and believe your landlord was to blame, you may be wondering ‘can I claim compensation for an allergic reaction?’.
 To learn more, check out the next section or get in touch today.

 Dust mites are tiny and found in every property, especially found in bedding, pillows and other soft furnishings.
 They can cause problems for people with asthma and eczema, but can compensation be claimed from a landlord if you suffer an allergic reaction?

 Essentially, as dust mites are found in every property the answer would probably be no if you’ve lived in the property for a fair length of time.
 They can be controlled with proper vacuuming of the property and would probably be the tenant’s responsibility to keep the property tidy.

-There are a number of different parts of any compensation claim can include.
-Each element will either be for a financial loss incurred because of the allergic reaction or for the actual pain and suffering caused.
+If you’re wondering ‘can I claim compensation for an allergic reaction?’, there are a number of different parts of any compensation claim can include.
+Each element will either be for a financial loss incurred because of the allergic reaction, known as special damages, or for the actual pain and suffering caused.
 The parts of a claim that your solicitor will make are: